ehoneahobed/binary_trees/README.md

 Visiting is all about checking the value of a node when control is on the node.

 Binary Search Tree(BST) has basic operations which include:
+Insert: inserting an element in a tree or creating a tree.